 Oliver goes on to explore the treasures of that house.
 “Whatever a house is to the heart and body of man—refuge, comfort, luxury—surely it is as much or more to the spirit.
 Think how often our dreams take place in the houses of our imaginations?”

 She considers what these houses might be like.
 “If you rise refreshed from a dream — a night’s settlement inside some house that has filled you with pleasure — you are doing okay.
-If you wake to the memory of squeezing confinement, rooms with air or light, a door difficult or impossible to open, a troubling disorganization, or even wreckage in inside, you are in trouble — with yourself.
+If you wake to the memory of squeezing confinement, rooms without air or light, a door difficult or impossible to open, a troubling disorganization, or even wreckage inside, you are in trouble — with yourself.
 There are ‘Dream’ houses that pin themselves up on the windy porches of mountains, that open their own windows and summon in flocks of wild and colorful birds — and there are houses that hunker upon narrow ice floes adrift upon endless, dark waters; houses that break, houses that sing; houses that will say nothing at all to you though you beg and plead all night for some answer to your vexing questions.

 How do you make a dream house?